jnieuwdorp/Web-Programming-Lectures/README.md

-Lecture slides for a first year course in Web programming @ TU Delft.
+Some lecture slides for the first year BSc course TI1505 Web and Database Technology (2013-2014 Q2) @ TU Delft.
 Created with the <a href="https://github.com/hakimel/reveal.js">reveal.js</a> framework.

-##Slides
+#Slides
 + <a href="forms.html">Web forms</a>